Besan laddu / besan ladoo step-by-step recipe with photos.

 Make sure you melt the ghee completely and the ghee is warm before adding the besan.

-You may choose to replace 1 tbsp water with 1 tbsp milk but this will reduce the shelf life of the laddu.
+You may choose to replace 1 tablespoon water with 1 tablespoon milk but this will reduce the shelf life of the laddu.

 If the besan mixture is too soft (because of more ghee) and you are unable to form the round laddu shape, place the mixture for 10 minutes in the fridge and try again.